-Applications for admission are made in the office of the Dean.
+Applications for admission to a graduate degree program are made in the office of the Dean.
 Two complete transcripts must be provided by graduates of other institutions-one for the office of the Registrar and one for the office of the Dean.
 These transcripts, plus the record of the Graduate Record Examination, provide the basis for evaluation.
-The Dean will issue a Permit to register to a successful applicant.
-On presentation of this Permit, the Registrar will issue the necessary materials.